pivotal/docs-tap/scc/azure.hbs.md

 You can configure the delivery through by using tap-values.

 The supply chain creates the definition of a deliverable.
-The `gitImplementation` parameter passed to the deliverable template is written into the Deliverable's parameters field.
-You can propagate this to stamped objects when the Deliverable is applied to a cluster with a Delivery.
-You can configure the deliverable-template's `gitImplementation` parameter by setting the tap-value `git_implementation` for the supply chain at installation, or by setting the
-`gitImplementation` parameter on the workload.
+TAP users are responsible for applying this definition to the run cluster.
+When undertaking this copy-paste, users can choose to add the `gitImplementation` parameter to the deliverable.